-Sense Resistor Prime (RSNSP): RSNSP stores the value of the sense resistor for use in computing the absolute capacity results.
+Sense Resistor Prime (RSNSP)

+RSNSP stores the value of the sense resistor for use in computing the absolute capacity results.
 The value is stored as a 1-byte conductance value with units of mhos.
 RSNSP supports resistor values of 1Ω to $3.922m\Omega$.
-RSNSP is located in the Parameter EEPROM block.
+RSNSP is located in the parameter EEPROM block.

+Charge Voltage (VCHG)

-Charge Voltage (VCHG): VCHG stores the charge voltage threshold used to detect a fully charged state.
-The value is stored as a 1-byte voltage with units of 39.04mV and can range from 0V to 9.956V.
-VCHG should be set marginally less than the cell stack voltage at the end of the charge cycle to ensure reliable charge termination detection.
-VCHG is located in the Parameter EEPROM block.
+VCHG stores the charge voltage threshold used to detect a fully charged state.
+The value is stored as a 1-byte voltage with units of 19.52mV and can range from 0 to 4.978V.
+VCHG should be set marginally less than the cell voltage at the end of the charge cycle to ensure reliable charge termination detection.
+VCHG is located in the parameter EEPROM block.

-Minimum Charge Current (IMIN): IMIN stores the charge current threshold used to detect a fully charged state.
-The value is stored as a 1-byte value with units of 50μ V and can range from 0 to 12.75mV.
-Assuming RSNS = $20m\Omega$, IMIN can be programmed from 0mA to 637.5mA in 2.5mA steps.
+Minimum Charge Current (IMIN)

+IMIN stores the charge current threshold used to detect a fully charged state.
+The value is stored as a 1-byte value with units of 50μV and can range from 0 to 12.75mV.
+Assuming $R{SNS} = 20m\Omega$, IMIN can be programmed from 0 to 637.5mA in 2.5mA steps.
 IMIN should be set marginally greater than the charge current at the end of the charge cycle to ensure reliable charge termination detection.
-IMIN is located in the Parameter EEPROM block.
+IMIN is located in the parameter EEPROM block.

-Active Empty Voltage (VAE): VAE stores the voltage threshold used to detect the Active Empty point.
-The value is stored in 1-byte with units of 39.04mV and can range from 0V to 9.956V.
-VAE is located in the Parameter EEPROM block.
-See the Modeling Cell Stack Characteristics section for more information.
+Active Empty Voltage (VAE)

+VAE stores the voltage threshold used to detect the active empty point.
+The value is stored in 1 byte with units of 19.52mV and can range from 0 to 4.978V.
+VAE is located in the parameter EEPROM block.

-Active Empty Current (IAE): IAE stores the discharge current threshold used to detect the Active Empty point.
-The unsigned value represents the magnitude of the discharge current and is stored in 1-byte with units of 200μ V and can range from 0 to 51.2mV.
-Assuming RSNS = $20m\Omega$, IAE can be programmed from 0mA to 2550mA in 10mA steps.
-IAE is located in the Parameter EEPROM block.
-See the Modeling Cell Stack Characteristics section for more information.
+Active Empty Current (IAE)

+IAE stores the discharge current threshold used to detect the active empty point.
+The unsigned value represents the magnitude of the discharge current and is stored in 1 byte with units of 200μV and can range from 0 to 51.2mV.
+Assuming $R{SNS} = 20m\Omega$, IAE can be programmed from 0mA to 2550mA in 10mA steps.
+IAE is located in the parameter EEPROM block.

+Aging Capacity (AC)

-Aging Capacity (AC): AC stores the rated battery capacity used in estimating the decrease in battery capacity that occurs in normal use.
-The value is stored in 2-bytes in the same units as the ACR (6.25μ Vh).
-Setting AC to the manufacturer's rated capacity sets the aging rate to approximately 2.4% per 100 cycles of equivalent full capacity discharges.
-Partial discharge cycles are added to form equivalent full capacity discharges.
-The default estimation results in 88% capacity after 500 equivalent cycles.
-The estimated aging rate can be adjusted by setting AC to a different value than the cell manufacturer's rating.
-Setting AC to a lower value, accelerates the estimated aging.
-Setting AC to a higher value, retards the estimated aging.
-AC is located in the Parameter EEPROM block.
+AC stores the rated battery capacity used in estimating the decrease in battery capacity that occurs in normal use.
+The value is stored in 2 bytes in the same units as the ACR (6.25μVh).
+Setting AC to the manufacturer's rated capacity sets the aging rate to approximately

+Age Scalar (AS)

-Age Scalar (AS): AS adjusts the capacity estimation results downward to compensate for cell aging.
+AS adjusts the capacity estimation results downward to compensate for cell aging.
 AS is a 1-byte value that represents values between 49.2% and 100%.
-The lsb is weighted at 0.78% (precisely 2-7).
-A value of 100% (128 decimal or 80h) represents an un-aged battery.
+The LSB is weighted at 0.78% (precisely 2-7).
+A value of 100% (128 decimal or 80h) represents an unaged battery.
 A value of 95% is recommended as the starting AS value at the time of pack manufacture to allow learning a larger capacity on batteries that have an initial capacity greater than the nominal capacity programmed in the cell characteristic table.
-AS is modified by the cycle count based age estimation introduced above and by the capacity Learn function.
-The host system has read and write access to AS, however caution should exercised when writing AS to ensure that the cumulative aging estimate is not overwritten with an incorrect value.
-Usually, writing AS by the host is not necessary because AS is automatically saved to EEPROM on a periodic basis by the DS2781.
+AS is modified by the cyclecount-based age estimation introduced above and by the capacity learn function.
+The host system has read and write access to AS, however caution should be exercised when writing AS to ensure that the cumulative aging estimate is not overwritten with an incorrect value.
+Typically, it is not necessary for the host to write AS because the DS2788 automatically saves AS to EEPROM on a periodic basis.
 (See the Memory section for details.)
-The EEPROM stored value of AS is recalled on power-up.
+The EEPROM-stored value of AS is recalled on power-up.